EthanWng97/next-tasks/README_EN.md

 1. Features
    1. Show Used data, Rest data and Due date
-   2. Using Cron to run scripts periodically
+   2. Use Cron to run scripts periodically
 2. Instructions
    1. `https://www.notion.so/Check-in-0797ec9f9f3f445aae241d7762cf9d8b`
    2. Check the data format and modify the regex if something goes wrong